macmullensantiago/Apuntes--/README.md

   ### Data Hiding
     * One can only access instances values through defined methods.
 (Python doesn't do this)

+### Programming Styles for Managing Complexity
+    Structure of program has significant effect on its modularity

+    Imperative (procedural) programming
+      * Focus on step-by-step instructions to accomplis task
+      * Organize program using structured conditionals and loops

+    Functional Programming
+      * Focus on procedures that mimic mathematical functions, producing outputs from inputs without side effects
+      * Functions are first-class objects used in data structures, arguments to procedure, and can be returned by procedures

+    Object-oriented Programming
+      * Focus on collections of related procedures and data
+      * Organize programs as hierarchies of related classes and instances

+### Python
+    * def combines operations into a procedure and binds a name to it
+    * lists provide flexible and hierarchical structure for data
+    * variables associates names with data
+    * classes associates data (attributes) and procedures (methods)

+                                  Procedures                  Data
+    Primitives                    +, *, ==, !=                numbers, booleans, strings
+    Combination                   if, while, f(g(x))          lists, dictionaries, objects Abstraction                   def                         classes
+    Patterns                      higher-order procedures     super-classes, sub-classes

+    def selfComposition(somefunction)
+      def returnFunction(*args):
+        return someFunction()
+          someFunction(*args)
+            return returnFunction

+    >class Accumulator(SM):
+      def __init__ (self, initial vlaue):
+        selfstartState = initialValue
+      def getNextValues(self, state, inp):
+        return (state+inp, state+inp)

 ## Where things go wrong?

  ## Syntax